acar12/beach-game/README.md

 # beach-game
 Clone of powder game.
 I used to play powder game as a kid.
-The project is more like a cellular automata though.

 ![Preview](preview.png)